 The relevant Portfolio Managers currently managing each of the Sub-Funds are named in the Prospectus.
-The Prospectus provides that the investment management functions may be transferred to other associated Portfolio Managers at UBS Global Asset Management.
-Notwithstanding this, for so long as the relevant Sub-Fund remains authorised by the SFC, no transfer of the investment management functions in relation to that Sub-Fund shall take effect without the prior approval of the SFC.
-In addition, the Hong Kong Offering Document will be amended (as necessary) to reflect the transfer and affected Hong Kong investors of the Fund will be given 1 month's prior notice (or such other notice period as the SFC may approve in advance).
+The Prospectus discloses that the investment management functions may be transferred to other associated Portfolio Managers at UBS Asset Management.
+Notwithstanding this, for so long as the relevant Sub-Fund remains authorised by the SFC, no transfer of the investment management functions in relation to that Sub-Fund shall take effect without the prior approval of the SFC and one month's prior notice to the Hong Kong investors (or such other shorter notice period as the SFC may approve in advance).